LiveCodeBench/LiveCodeBench/README.md

 #### Evaluation
 We compute `pass@1` and `pass@5` metrics for model evaluations.
 We use a modified version of the checker released with the [`apps` benchmark](https://github.com/hendrycks/apps/blob/main/eval/testing_util.py) to compute the metrics.
 Particularly, we identified some unhandled edge cases in the original checker and fixed them and additionally simplified the checker based on our collected dataset.
-To run the evaluation, you can use the following command:
+To run the evaluation, you can add the `--evaluate` flag:

 ```bash